Tyson Meade: Solo career and life after the Kittens

 Meade resided in Shanghai, the People's Republic of China, where he taught English.
 Although Meade still adores the aura of glam rock and looks back fondly on his days with Defenestration and Chainsaw Kittens, he admitted burning out as a performer.
 When he put aside his rock persona and shifted into more of a storyteller with a guitar, he said he fell in love with being onstage again.
 To this end, Meade now returns to America annually and treats his fans to the occasional concert at Chouse in Norman.
 He now lives back in Norman.

 Meade is currently set to work on a third solo album, wherein Meade will record at high schools and universities in China with students.
 Meade describes the project: “In many ways this is diplomatic and, at the very least, a cultural exchange; in some small way.
 I would like people to know that Chinese people are awesome.
 This has become very important to me because when I talk about my love for the Chinese people I sometimes get the most heartbreaking responses from people who just do not know how much the Chinese LOVE us!
 I was in Shanghai and other areas of China for five years and the one thing that I learned is that the Chinese LOVE America and Americans!”

-Meade moved back to the U.S. and now teaches English at Mustang High School in Mustang, Oklahoma.
+Meade moved back to the U.S. and teaches at Mustang High School in Mustang, Oklahoma.

 Asked about being called a godfather of alternative rock music, Meade had this to say: